The Illuminated Space: A Personal Theory & Contemplative Practice of Media Art

 by Marilyn Freeman

 Marilyn Freeman offers up a contemplative practice of dowsing for and creating “opportune moments” of insight and healing in time-based art.
 With humor and humility, Freeman reveals an innovative process developed over years of art-making, study and personal searching—a process of waking up again and again to the extraordinary possibilities hidden in everyday existence.
 Freeman introduces a theory of “evocative” practice as an alternative to the conventions of narrative and non-fiction film-making—a risky and rigorous engagement with form that invites the audience to participate in the creation of meaning.
-Her inquiry goes far deeper than just a critical study of audio/visual media—into the human heart with its shimmering capacity for honest and compassionate reckoning.
-Transgressing disciplinary boundaries and trading authority for authentic inquiry, Freeman takes us with her on a foray into time-based art that leaps and wanders from movie theaters to museums to Instagram in search of the “illuminated spaces” where we encounter ourselves and each other.
+Their inquiry goes far deeper than just a critical study of audio/visual media—into the human heart with its shimmering capacity for honest and compassionate reckoning.
+Transgressing disciplinary boundaries and trading authority for authentic inquiry, Freeman takes us with them on a foray into time-based art that leaps and wanders from movie theaters to museums to Instagram in search of the “illuminated spaces” where we encounter ourselves and each other.

 Art gives form to what we have experienced but have not found a way to express, and Freeman gives expression to what makes this act so vital.
 Stop, look, listen.
 Reflect.
 See how our past shapes our present and our present reshapes our past.
 Illuminate a dialectic.
 In a lyrical, devoutly modest and vibrantly alive voice, Freeman awakens us to numinous possibilities that await both in art and in the whole wide world around us.
 It is a book of uncommon grace. – Bill Nichols, author of numerous books including Introduction to Documentary, 3rd ed